Toufool/AutoSplit/README.md

 See the [installation instructions](https://github.com/Toufool/LiveSplit.AutoSplitIntegration#installation).

 Linux users, note that LiveSplit Desktop, with additional components, is only available on Windows.
 Whilst it can work through Wine, support is [very limited](#wine-limitations).
-You should instead consider an [alternative timer](https://www.speedrun.com/forums/streaming_recording_equipment/7uyur#cnnqz).
+You may want to consider an [alternative timer](https://www.speedrun.com/forums/streaming_recording_equipment/7uyur#cnnqz).

 ## Known Limitations